Spanish Civil War: 1937

 With his ranks swelled by Italian troops and Spanish colonial soldiers from Morocco, Franco made another attempt to capture Madrid in January and February 1937, but was again unsuccessful.
 The Battle of Málaga started in mid-January, and this Nationalist offensive in Spain's southeast would turn into a disaster for the Republicans, who were poorly organised and armed.
 The city was taken by Franco on 8 February.
 The consolidation of various militias into the Republican Army had started in December 1936.
 The main Nationalist advance to cross the Jarama and cut the supply to Madrid by the Valencia road, termed the Battle of Jarama, led to heavy casualties (6,000–20,000) on both sides.
 The operation's main objective was not met, though Nationalists gained a modest amount of territory.

 A similar Nationalist offensive, the Battle of Guadalajara, was a more significant defeat for Franco and his armies.
 This was the only publicised Republican victory of the war.
 Franco used Italian troops and blitzkrieg tactics; while many strategists blamed Franco for the rightists' defeat, the Germans believed it was the former at fault for the Nationalists' 5,000 casualties and loss of valuable equipment.
 The German strategists successfully argued that the Nationalists needed to concentrate on vulnerable areas first.

 The "War in the North" began in mid-March, with the Biscay Campaign.
 The Basques suffered most from the lack of a suitable air force.
 On 26 April, the Condor Legion bombed the town of Guernica, killing 200–300 and causing significant damage.
-The destruction had a significant effect on international opinion.
-The Basques retreated.
+The bombing of Guernica had a significant effect on international opinion.
+The Basques retreated from the area.